LuoXiaoHeics/SU-01-blog/README.md

 Bold and underline indicate the best and second-best results within each comparison block.
 FS-R abbreviates FrontierScience-Research.

-Non-verifiable benchmarks test whether the training recipe improves the quality of full reasoning traces, rather than only optimizing final-answer rewards.
-On IMO-ProofBench, SU-01 reaches **57.6%** overall in direct generation, already the strongest result among similar-size models.
-Test-time scaling further raises the score to **70.2%**, including **91.0%** on the basic split and **49.5%** on the advanced split, bringing a `30B-A3B` model close to much larger frontier systems.
-This improvement indicates that self-verification and refinement are especially useful when correctness depends on the complete proof, not merely on producing the right final answer.

-FrontierScience-Research is a harder research-oriented subset of FrontierScience, covering physics, chemistry, and biology problems that require scientific modeling and multi-step reasoning beyond standard contest formats.
-Absolute scores remain low even for frontier systems, but SU-01 obtains the best similar-size overall score at **11.7%** without TTS.
-It also leads the similar-size block on physics, ties for the best chemistry score, and ranks second on biology, despite the RL stages using only mathematics and physics signals.
-This cross-domain pattern suggests that the recipe learns a more general scientific reasoning behavior rather than only specializing to the training domains.

 ### Olympiad Competition Performance